 Also, to remedy the gaps issue, you can try using the Scale parameter of the Outline parameter.
 By keeping the Width low and increasing the Scale you can get rid of the gaps.
 But this is not a perfect solution, as it may make the outline look a bit displaced.

-The Additional Parameters of the Shader
+Additional Parameters of the Shader

 Advanced Lighting